bornsql/scripts/README.md

 ## Power Saving Check

 A simple Windows Registry scan, using `xp_cmdshell 'powercfg /list'`.
 This script respects your `'show advanced options'` and `'xp_cmdshell'` settings under `sp_configure`, and will set them back the way it found them.

+## SQL Server 2000 Duplicate Index Finder

+A backport of Kimberly L. Tripp's duplicate index finder for SQL Server 2005 and higher.